-Michelle (Shelly) Liposky joined the Board on 5 April 2019 as a Non-Executive Director of the Company.
-Shelly is a member of the Risk & Capital Committee and the Audit & Compliance Committee.
+Michelle (Shelly) Liposky resigned from the Board on 12 December 2023 having served on it since 5 April 2019 as a Non-Executive Director of the Company.
+Shelly was a member of the Risk & Capital Committee and the Audit & Compliance Committee.